Cerement/cerement.github.io/_posts/2020-01-07-tutorial-working-with-custom-package-in-unity-2019-2.md

 }
 ```

-Editor scripts must be seperated into another assembly definitions with only `Editor` in `includePlatforms` field; otherwise, editor scripts will be included during packaging, which results in missing reference errors.
+Editor scripts must be separated into another assembly definitions with only `Editor` in `includePlatforms` field; otherwise, editor scripts will be included during packaging, which results in missing reference errors.

 Note that only in Unity 2018.4 and newer, the referenced assemblies can be optional, which means if there is any measure in the script to deal with missing references, e.g. define symbols, it’s ok to have some of the assemblies in the `references` field not found.